OpenNMT/opennmt.github.io/PythonGuide.md

 * `demo.src.dict`: Dictionary of source vocab to index mappings.
 * `demo.tgt.dict`: Dictionary of target vocab to index mappings.
-* `demo-train.t7`: serialized Torch file containing vocabulary, training and validation data
+* `demo-train.pt`: serialized Torch file containing vocabulary, training and validation data

 The `*.dict` files are needed to check vocabulary, or to preprocess data with fixed vocabularies.
 These files are simple human-readable dictionaries.